Abbasmo72/Simple-Python-Game/Snake/SnakeEnglish.md

 - Clicking Retry restarts the game.
 - Clicking Exit closes the application.
 ## Improvements & Future Enhancements
-📌 Add Difficulty Levels – Implement different speeds based on user selection.
+📌 Add Difficulty Levels – Implement different speeds based on user selection.<br>
-📌 Add Power-Ups – Introduce special items that increase/decrease the snake’s size.
+📌 Add Power-Ups – Introduce special items that increase/decrease the snake’s size.<br>
-📌 Implement a Leaderboard – Store the best scores in a file for persistent tracking.
+📌 Implement a Leaderboard – Store the best scores in a file for persistent tracking.<br>
-📌 Multiplayer Mode – Allow two players to control different snakes.
+📌 Multiplayer Mode – Allow two players to control different snakes.<br>
 ## Conclusion
 This project provides a fun and engaging Snake Game using Python and Pygame.
 The game successfully integrates movement mechanics, collision detection, and score tracking.
 Future improvements can make the game even more exciting! 🚀